rjarman/python-cheat-sheet/readme.md

   then it will mark the horizontal axis on 1000, 10000, 100000 as 1k, 10k, 100k
 - `plt.text(x, y, 'text')` it will write a text on (x, y) positions
 - `plt.grid()` defines whether there need to put grid lines on view or not
+- `plt.margins()` makes sure none of the data points run over the side of the plot area.
+Choosing a value of .02 gives a 2% buffer all around the plot.
+- `plt.legend()`

 ###### Dictionaries